pyeumonia/pyeumonia/README.md

 - You can use the project for your python projects.
 - You can modify and redistribute the project, but you must use GPLv3 license and keep the author's name in your source code.
 - For any purpose, this program is forbidden to use for commercial use, including but not limited to enterprise website, business application, business promotion.
+- For any purpose, as long as your program uses the pyeumonia package, no ads are allowed in the program, even if it is open source.